-Following is an indication of the areas that are covered on the Central Atolls and Baa itineraries which are dictated by the itinerary duration.
-While we wish to show you the very best diving possible, a number of factors can determine which sites we visit.
-Weather, tides, currents and marine life activity are just some of the considerations which determine the Cruise Director's and Captain's decision of which route the boat takes and which sites are selected for diving.
+While we wish to show you the very best diving possible, various factors can determine which sites we visit.
+Weather, tides, currents and marine life activity are just some of the considerations that influence the Cruise Director's and Captain's decision of the exact route the boat takes and which sites are selected for diving.
 The safety of all on board is paramount and we always do our best to offer diving at alternative locations should we be unable to visit any of the sites listed below, for any reason.